 However, I didn’t factor in that during holiday season, or probably any Saturday, it is best to avoid the Gotthard tunnel.

 As there was a delay of over an hour before that tunnel, I decided to alter my stage and ride straight to Splügen, to start my Tour de Suisse there.

-I let go of the idea to first tackle the Bernadino from the north and went straight up the Splügen.
+Which means I let go of the idea to first tackle the Bernadino from the north, but so be it.

 The descend to Chiavenna was altered – and longer – due to road construction, but after a lunch down there, I also climbed the Maloja, which I originally wasn’t sure I’d do.

 During my ride, I noticed a discomfort in my nether region, which turned out to be a small nodule.

 I immediately realized this might well turn into the feared cyclist’s nodule (or PNI), which I also developed last year.

 That kept me off the bike for two weeks and I had to take antibiotics.
 Of all the things that could go wrong, this was the least expected…